-- Since the summer of 2016 the campus at MSSU has adopted the Green Dot Program as a way to be proactive in reducing "power based personal violence" on campus.
-All first year students get an overview of the program in their UE class, plus each semester a "bystander training session" is offered for students who want extensive training (4 hours) about how to prevent dating/domestic violence through three methods (direct/distract/delegate).
-In 2019, MSSU received a state grant, which has enabled the institution to hire a Green Dot Program Coordinator who facilitates educational programming and training. - Crime prevention programs are presented each semester by the Campus Activities Board, Student Services and the Residence Halls Association.
-Pamphlets regarding crime prevention are distributed to all resident students and are made available at the Student Center.
+- Since the summer of 2016, the campus at MSSU has adopted the Green Dot Program as a way to be proactive in reducing "power based personal violence" on campus.
+All first-year students get an overview of the program in their University Experience class, plus each semester a "bystander training session" is offered for students who want extensive training (4 hours) about how to prevent dating/domestic violence through three methods (direct/distract/delegate).
+In 2019, MSSU received a state grant, which has enabled the institution to hire a Green Dot Program Coordinator who facilitates educational programming and training. - Crime prevention programs are presented each semester by the Campus Activities Board, Student Affairs and the Residence Halls Association.
 The University Police Department uses the A.L.I.C.E.
 (Alert/Lockdown/Inform/Counter/Evacuate) training to teach students how to survive if they were to be confronted by a violent person with a weapon in a group setting.
-The "swarm" method (a technique for distracting and securing an attacker) is only used as a last resort when students are trapped and escape isn't possible.
+The "swarm" method (a technique for distracting and securing an attacker) is only used as a last resort when students are trapped and escape isn't possible. - Employees and students are informed about the prevention of crimes through written communication from school management, via campus postings, email distribution, or internet posting.
+In addition, students and faculty/staff members receive flyers regarding the prevention of sexual assault, bystander intervention, sexual assault policies, services of the University Police Department, substance abuse policy, and the Campus Security Act Procedures.

-- Employees and students are informed about the prevention of crimes through written communication from school management, via campus postings, email distribution, or internet posting.
-In addition, students and faculty/staff members receive flyers regarding the prevention of sexual assault, bystander intervention, sexual assault policies, services of the University Police Department, substance abuse policy, and the Campus Security Act Procedures. - Members of the campus community may access information about "campus security" practices and procedures by going to the University Police web site (www.mssu/police).
+- Members of the campus community may access information about "campus security" practices and procedures by going to the University Police web site (www.mssu/police).
 This document (Annual Security Report) is published to all students and faculty/staff members each semester.
 First year students in the University Experience classes are given details about how to more effectively be the "eyes and ears" of the UPD.
 They are informed about how to interact with police officers if they have any type of problem on campus.
-They are educated about police procedures and practices. - A variety of Title IX training sessions are provided for students and employees annually.
+They are educated about police procedures and practices. - Title IX training sessions are provided for all students and employees annually.
 Incoming freshmen students and transfer students with under 30 credit hours complete a Title IX training session during the required UE 100 University Experience course.
-Both returning and new employees are required to complete Title IX training.
-The NCAA requires all student-athletes and athletics personnel be trained annually on Title IX.
+All students are provided the training module through their student email.